myersm0/WatershedParcellation.jl/README.md

 # WatershedParcellation
-This package introduces a high performance, pure Julia implementation of the parcellation method presented originally in Tim Laumann and Evan Gordon's 2016 paper ["Generation and Evaluation of a Cortical Area Parcellation from Resting-State Correlations."](https://pubmed.ncbi.nlm.nih.gov/25316338/).
-It's based on their original MATLAB code and has been tested to produce virtually identical results.
+This package introduces a high performance, pure Julia implementation of the parcellation method presented originally in Tim Laumann and Evan Gordon's 2016 paper ["Generation and Evaluation of a Cortical Area Parcellation from Resting-State Correlations."](https://pubmed.ncbi.nlm.nih.gov/25316338/), and based on their originally MATLAB code.
+It builds upon recently registered packages [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl) and [CorticalParcels.jl](https://github.com/myersm0/CorticalParcels.jl).

 Our new, soon-to-be published results from this method, a neonatal parcellation generated from a dataset of 262 subjects, can be found [here](https://github.com/myersm0/Myers-Labonte_parcellation).
 A link to the paper on BioArxiv will be available shortly.